objectiv/objectiv.io/blog/2022-04-21 No Tracking Plan.md

 ## Can I use it to replace my tracking plan?

 Yes, you can:
-1. [Check out the definitions](https://objectiv.io/docs/taxonomy/) of all events and classes.
+1. Check out the full [documentation](https://objectiv.io/docs/taxonomy/) of the open analytics taxonomy.
 2. Get the [Objectiv tracking SDK](https://objectiv.io/docs/tracking/) to instrument your website, web-app or app
 3. Use the SDK's [validation](https://objectiv.io/blog/release-0.0.15-core-tracker-validation/) to check and debug your instrumentation
 4. Explore the [schema](https://github.com/objectiv/objectiv-analytics/tree/main/schema) that is automatically generated and used for validation of all collected data.